akahuku/wasavi/README.md

 	+ `:map [noremap] lhs rhs` also registers, but it is non-recursive.
 	+ `:map` targets the normal mode mappings.
 On the other hand, `:map!` targets the insert mode.
 This is equivalent to vim's `:imap`.
+	+ For more detailed information, see [Syntax of map command](https://github.com/akahuku/wasavi/wiki/Syntax-of-Map-command).
 * `j` `k` `^` `$` moves cursor by physical row, on the other hand, `gj` `gk` `g^` `g$` moves by wrapped row.
 To swap the behavior: `:set jkdenotative`
 * `f` `F` `t` `T` extension for Japanese: these commands recognizes reading (ro-ma ji